Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 #### Unraveling the Enneagram 8 in Margot Robbie

 Margot Robbie's life and career provide evidence of her being a Type 8.
-From her breakthrough role in the "Wolf of Wall Street" alongside [Leonardo DiCaprio](/blog/famous-enneagram-types/Leonardo-DiCaprio) to her fearless portrayal of Harley Quinn in the DC Universe, Robbie's career choices reflect her audacity, resilience, and ambition – traits commonly associated with Type 8 personalities.
+From her breakthrough role in the "Wolf of Wall Street" alongside <a href="/blog/famous-enneagram-types/Leonardo-DiCaprio">Leonardo DiCaprio</a> to her fearless portrayal of Harley Quinn in the DC Universe, Robbie's career choices reflect her audacity, resilience, and ambition – traits commonly associated with Type 8 personalities.

 #### A Willingness to Confront and Embrace Anger